4th April, 2023

 Still none the wiser?
-Let's take a more detailed look and get to the bottom of these two similar, but different documents!
+Let's take a more detailed look and get to the bottom of these two similar (but different) documents!

-The O&M manual, or operation and maintenance manual, is a bit like the owners manual you get with your car.
-Except, it's for a building or structure.
+The O&M manual, or operation and maintenance manual, is a bit like the owner's manual you get with your car.
+But instead of a car, it's for a building or structure.
 Some people even call it the building owners manual.

 For example, in the JCT standard building contract, you will find a clause requiring the contractor to provide "related information as may be specified in the Contract Documents or as the Employer may reasonably require" and "concerning the maintenance and operation... including any installations forming part of it".

 The information required for the O&M manual will vary depending on the type of project and work involved.
 Typical contents of an O&M manual may include:

-Because of the number of people that usually work on a construction project, different trades, doing different work, the O&M manual is usually a collection of documents and information from various contractors.
+Because of the number of people that usually work on a construction project, different trades, and doing different work, the O&M manual is usually a collection of documents and information from various contractors.